Nebius Review 2026: Pricing, Performance, Pros & Cons

 • Custom cluster provisioning possible

 Availability varies by region.
-German data centers stock L40 and L40S GPUs well; Russian regions emphasize A100 and H100 inventory.
+European data centers (Finland, France) stock H100, L40, and L40S GPUs well.
 Long-term reservations guarantee allocation; spot instances face availability constraints during demand peaks.

 Performance Benchmarks